Fantasy Art Engine

 Negative Prompting (Quality Control)

-AI often adds "Modern Objects" (cars, telephone poles) to landscapes.
+AI often adds "Modern Objects" (Cars, Telephone poles) to landscapes.
 Our preset Negative Prompts for Fantasy mode automatically exclude: text, watermark, car, building, modern clothing, gun, sci-fi.
 This ensures your medieval village doesn't have a Starbucks in the background.

 Inpainting (The Edit)

-Creating a Campaign Asset
+Step-by-Step Guide: Creating a Campaign Asset

 Let's make a "Big Bad Evil Guy" (BBEG).